 The Program in East Asian Studies supports Ph.D. students in humanities and social science departments concentrating on East Asian topics for their dissertation research.
 Priority is given to intensive, advanced language study at approved formal programs and to research abroad that is crucial for dissertations.
-Applications must be submitted by Feb.
-15, 2018, through the Student Activities Funding Engine (SAFE) accessible through the Graduate School website at: https://gradschool.princeton.edu/costs-funding/sources-funding/fellowships/program/summer-funding.
+Applications must be submitted by February 15, 2023, through the Student Activities Funding Engine (SAFE) https://studentfunding.princeton.edu/

 Reasonable budgets and accurate applications are required.
 The principal advisor must also submit a letter of recommendation.
-Funding is intended to pay for extra expenses required for special courses, travel, or other unusual research expenses, not for regular living expenses, which should be covered through the regular university stipend.
 Students in their first five years of enrollment or in their first year of DCE status are eligible.

 The Program in East Asian Studies supports summer study of Chinese, Korean, Japanese, and other Asian languages for students whose dissertation research requires it.
-Normally language programs should be intensive (full-time, at least four hours per day, five days per week, a minimum of eight weeks) and provide the equivalent of one year of language study, and advanced (second-year and beyond).
+Normally language programs should be advanced (second-year and beyond, not first-year), intensive (full-time, at least four hours per day, five days per week, a minimum of eight weeks) and provide the equivalent of one year of language study.
 Studying European languages, studying the first year of an Asian language, and studying at more expensive U.S.-based programs (e.g., Middlebury Summer School) are normally not supported.
 Application deadlines for language programs vary and most occur before Princeton’s deadline for funding applications.
 Programs regularly supported include:

 - Japanese: Princeton-in-Ishikawa, Hokkaido International Foundation (Hakodate), Inter-University Center (Yokohama), KCJS